Research for Alternatives to Animal Testing

 International collaboration with renowned partners

 We are actively promoting the development of innovative alternative methods and the international acceptance of existing ones through joint collaboration with more than 50 stakeholders and partners to date.
 We are intensively involved in various working groups that fall under the European umbrella organization of the cosmetics industry (Cosmetics Europe), cooperate with the European Centre for the Validation of Alternative Methods (EURL ECVAM), and support the OECD through the provision of scientific insights.
 We are an active member of the European Society of Toxicology in Vitro (ESTIV) and, since 2006, a founding member of the European Partnership for Alternative Approaches to Animal Testing (EPAA), a cooperative organization of the European Commission and seven industry sectors.
-In addition, Beiersdorf has cooperated on innovative, cutting-edge research, such as studies on organ-on-a-chip technologies, which simulate the interplay of several organs.
-As a founding member of the not-for-profit organization “International Collaboration on Cosmetics Safety (ICCS)” since 2023, Beiersdorf, together with around 40 other companies, suppliers, associations, and NGOs, is pursuing the goal of advancing global regulatory recognition, technical capabilities, and widespread use of animal-free safety science for cosmetics and skin care products and their ingredients.
+Beiersdorf is a founding member of the not-for-profit organization "International Collaboration on Cosmetics Safety (ICCS)," which was established in 2023.
+Beiersdorf, together with around 40 other companies, suppliers, associations, and NGOs, is taking a leading role in pursuing the goal of advancing global regulatory recognition, technical capabilities, and widespread use of animal-free safety science for cosmetics and skin care products and their ingredients.

 Continuing to advance and support research in the future